Get

 The Cane Corso was originally bred for action.
 Your typical dog might not have an issue with you scheduling a few casual walks per week, but the Corso will.
 To feel like they’ve been productive on any given day, they have to cover at least one mile in the morning and one in the evening.
 Typically, they need around 2 hours of exercise daily.

 In addition to the physical activities, they’ll also require mental stimulation.
-If they feel bored, they’ll be destructive, digging holes in the yard and chasing small mammals they view as prey.
+If they feel bored, they might develop undesired behaviors, like being destructive, barking excessively, or digging holes in the yard.

 Health & Care

-You don’t have to worry that much about health complications since the Cane Corso is generally healthy.
+Generally speaking, Cane Corsos tend to be quite healthy.
 However, regular vet checkups are compulsory, especially if you’d like to catch any medical condition before it develops.
 Some of the health issues to watch out for include:

 • Ectropion (lower eyelid rolls outwards)